 About 60% of the body's magnesium is found in the bones, the rest is distributed among muscles, nerves and other tissues.

-Is magnesium intake through food not sufficient?
+Is magnesium intake through food insufficient?

 To answer the question, we need to take a closer look at magnesium metabolism: